pranigopu/pranigopu.github.io/docs/effectiveness/effective-purposefulness.md

 # Reducing to simplicity
 ## Principle
-Break goals down to _simple units of complexity_.
+Goals can only be understood through _simple units of complexity_.

 ## Explanation
 **Abbreviation**: Unit of Complexity = UOC

 Something complex is something made of two or more _interrelated units_\*; "complexity" refers to the coexistence of these interrelated units.
-Now, we grasp things and their relationships through _mental units_\*\*, and too much complexity is when there are more mental units than we can keep within our focus at once.
-A UOC is a mental unit (e.g. a symbol, a word, a statement) that refers to something complex.
+Now, we grasp things and their relationships through _conscious units_\*\*, and too much complexity is when there are more conscious units than we can keep within our focus at once.
+A UOC is a conscious unit (e.g. a symbol, a word, a statement) that refers to something complex.
 A _simple_ UOC is a UOC that was too complex before but now can be easily understood and applied (i.e. that can be tied to a broader context and tied to concretes).

 ---

 \* **Unit**: A member of a group of similar things.

-\*\* **Mental unit**: A discrete part of the mind (e.g. a thought, feeling, memory, etc.).
+\*\* **Conscious unit**: A discrete part of the consciousness (e.g. a thought, feeling, memory, etc.).

 ## Examples
 1.<br>